 While there are many Dallas Christmas events every year, there is one perhaps more special than the rest – The Trains at NorthPark.

-For thirty years, this seasonal Dallas event has benefitted the Ronald McDonald House of Dallas, raising more than 13 Million dollars to help local families.
+For thirty years, this seasonal Dallas event, held inside a much-loved Dallas mall, has benefitted the Ronald McDonald House of Dallas, raising more than 13 Million dollars to help local families.
+The Ronald McDonald House of Dallas just opened up a new wing, so they now serve more than double the amount of families, so our help is needed even more.
+Time to visit The Trains at NorthPark.

 This is an event both children and adults adore and you’ll often spy many generations.
 Why?
 Over 1600 feet of track to watch as trains travel from coast to coast in an American themed exhibit.
 The trains travel through different parts of the country in gorgeous miniature sets.
 Past cityscapes I’ve adored include San Francisco with an incredible Golden Gate Bridge, New York City, and of course Dallas, Texas!